 A lot of people often would love to be able to play on an acoustic instrument, but opt for digital pianos because they either a) Believe they are more affordable than acoustic instruments or b) Need the piano to be able to play silently.
-However what many people are often unaware of is that almost any acoustic piano can be fitted with a silent system and that acoustic pianos can actually be rented from as little as £20 per month!
+However what many people are often unaware of is that almost any acoustic piano can be fitted with a silent system and that acoustic pianos can also be rented too.

 Obviously for those who perhaps live in flats or small apartments on high floors, digital is likely the best option, however for those who have the space and are learning with a teacher or are interested in seriously developing their playing technique as no digital will ever be able to truly replicate the feel of a real acoustic.

 One thing to consider for high standard players, is that higher end digitals such as hybrid pianos may be an option to consider due to an upright acoustic actions being less responsive than grand piano actions.

 So there you have it!
 A rough guide to buying a digital pianos, we hope you enjoyed and now have a little more understanding into what goes into these incredible instruments!
 To learn more, or speak to our experts, contact us today!